-September is hobbling on and Summer is drawing the curtains in preparation for the colder months.
-I enjoyed the holiday and feel I achieved a lot with the time I was given.
+September is hobbling on and the Summer is drawing in its curtains in preparation for the colder months.
+I enjoyed the Summer break and feel I achieved a lot with the time I was given.
 I returned from my travels to Singapore and spent a rare week in Cornwall with my family, whilst I’ve also got my blog up and running.
 I also did a helluva lot of Crossfit and weight training and subsequently, equal amounts of eating.
 The difficult bit was to fund it all, and I returned to my hometown with a bank balance edging over a precipice into the black, black hole of debt.

 Scrabbling to get a foothold as the half-empty summer drained away, I went through job centres and recruitment agencies to find suitable work.
 Labouring, Waiting, Painting, anything.
 In the end, I discovered independent legwork is the best method for opening up my options.
 I cycled to each segment of town and tried to smile my CV through the reluctant barriers of hard-pressed small business owners.
-I found luck at The Beech Tree Cafe, a tiny place formed from the renovation of a public toilet.
+I found luck at The Beech Tree Cafe.
 The Cafe is situated by a park and schools, providing a social hub for the local people.
 It is small and functional inside, with menu boards hanging from the ceiling above glowing humming deli-style refrigerators of freshly made paninis and salads.
 Outside, Coca-cola red umbrellas and cheap but strong picnic benches crowd a small decking that branches onto the park playground.
-I served school children ice cream, provided young mothers their coffee mornings, and fulfilled the daily lunchtime rituals of elderly men who demand eggs and humous, their Lattes creamy, not foamy.
+I served school children ice cream, provided young mothers their coffee mornings, and fulfilled the daily lunchtime rituals of elderly men who demand eggs and hummus, their Lattés creamy, not foamy.

-I feel I learned more about community working at this cafe than I have in any other setting; be it at school, working in the John Lewis Partnership or so far at medical school.
+I feel I learned more about community working at this cafe than I have in any other setting; be it at school, working in supermarket or so far at medical school.
 Working behind the counters means I tried to provide an amicable service from greeting the customer, finding out about their day, fulfilling their orders and cleaning up.
-Customers who come back day after day become regulars, and are treated with treats and discounts.
+Customers who come back day after day become regulars, and are rewarded with treats and discounts.
 Serving coffee puts me on a pedestal to reach over the invisible barriers that stop people interacting.
-I discovered individuals’ far-ranging interests, in-jokes and I enjoyed running conversational topics that form a meshwork of community.
+I discovered individuals’ far-ranging interests and gained entrance to in-jokes.
+I enjoyed the conversational topics that form a meshwork of community.
 For example, I learned about microbreweries, made friends with the local bike shop owner and received sage business advice from a wizened entrepreneur.
 I’ve met people from different countries, pay-brackets and social class.
 The Beech Tree cafe may be an example of the blunt sounding ‘service industry’, but in such a small setting it became a service of friendship and familiarity, with food and coffee thrown in.

 I didn’t even have to do much washing up.